-Tegrity Campus[®] is a service that makes class time available 24/7 by automatically capturing every lecture.
+Tegrity Campus is a service that makes class time available 24/7 by automatically capturing every lecture.
 With a simple one-click start-and-stop process, you capture all computer screens and corresponding audio in a format that is easily searchable, frame by frame.
-Students can replay any part of any class with easy-to-use browser-based viewing on a PC, Mac, or mobile device.
+Students can replay any part of any class with easy-to-use browser-based viewing on a PC or Mac, an iPod, or other mobile device.

+Educators know that the more students can see, hear, and experience class resources, the better they learn.
+In fact, studies prove it.
+Tegrity Campus's unique search feature helps students efficiently find what they need, when they need it, across an entire semester of class recordings.
 Help turn your students' study time into learning moments immediately supported by your lecture.
 With Tegrity Campus, you also increase intent listening and class participation by easing students' concerns about note taking.
 Lecture Capture will make it more likely you will see students' faces, not the tops of their heads.

-To learn more about Tegrity, watch a two-minute Flash demo at http://tegritycampus. mhhe.com.
+To learn more about Tegrity, watch a two-minute Flash demo at http://tegritycampus.mhhe.com.